2006 South Australian state election: House of Assembly

-The centre-left Australian Labor Party, elected in 2002 and led by Premier Mike Rann of the Rann Government, gained six Liberal-held seats and a 7.7 percent statewide two-party preferred swing, resulting in a net gain of five seats and the first Labor majority government since the 1985 election with 28 of the 47 House of Assembly (lower house) seats.
+The centre-left Australian Labor Party, elected in 2002 and led by Premier Mike Rann of the Rann government, gained six Liberal-held seats and a 7.7 per cent statewide two-party preferred swing, resulting in a net gain of five seats and the first Labor majority government since the 1985 election with 28 of the 47 House of Assembly (lower house) seats.

 The centre-right South Australian Division of the Liberal Party of Australia, led by Leader of the Opposition Rob Kerin, regained a former independent seat while losing other seats – a net loss of five seats.
 The Liberals were left with only 15 of 47 seats, the worst result for the Liberals in South Australian electoral history.

 Independent members Bob Such and Rory McEwen were re-elected.
 Kris Hanna, elected in 2002 representing Labor, was re-elected as an independent member.
 The sitting Nationals SA member Karlene Maywald was also re-elected.

 Legislative Council

 With 11 of the 22-member Legislative Council (upper house) standing for election, both major parties finished with a total of eight of the 22 seats, with Labor winning four of the 11 and the Liberals winning three.
-No Pokies independent Nick Xenophon polled 20.5 percent, an unprecedented result for an independent or minor party, which resulted in both Xenophon and his running mate, Ann Bressington, being elected.
+No Pokies independent Nick Xenophon polled 20.5 per cent, an unprecedented result for an independent or minor party, which resulted in both Xenophon and his running mate, Ann Bressington, being elected.
 Xenophon's third running mate, John Darley, was later appointed to the vacancy created by Xenophon's resignation.
 Family First had a second member elected.
 The Democrats vote collapsed with no candidate elected, leaving them with one remaining member in the upper house.
 The SA Greens won a seat for the first time.